mpv-player/mpv/DOCS/man/options.rst

     aggressive, up to the limit of the high threshold (at which point the filter becomes instant).

+``--hdr-contrast-recovery=<0.0..2.0>``, ``--hdr-contrast-smoothness=<1.0..100.0>``
+    Enables the HDR contrast recovery algorithm, which is to designed to enhance contrast of HDR video after tone mapping.
+The strength (default:
+    0.0) indicates the degree of contrast recovery, with 0.0 being completely disabled and 1.0 being 100% strength.
+Values higher than 1.0 are allowed, but may result in excessive sharpening.
+The smoothness (default: 3.5) indicates the degree to which the HDR source is low-passed in order to obtain contrast information - a value of 2.0 corresponds to 2x downscaling.
+    Users on low DPI displays (<= 100) may want to lower this value, while users on very high DPI displays ("retina") may want to increase it.
+(Only for ``vo=gpu-next``)

 ``--use-embedded-icc-profile``
     Load the embedded ICC profile contained in media files such as PNG images.
     (Default: yes).
 Note that this option only works when also using a display